Wed 19th December 2018

 The state’s cyber-skills shortage is acute and is impacting State Government institutions and industry.
 Working with TAFEs and universities will help ensure the state is producing the sorts of graduates that can address industry-defined skills gaps.

-The NSW Cyber Ambassador program is a function of the NSW Cyber Security Networks (NSWCSN) Workforce Development Program, whose task is to promote and encourage students to pursue emerging cyber security careers.
+The NSW Cyber Ambassador program is part of the NSW Cyber Security Network’s (NSWCSN) Workforce Development program, whose task is to promote and encourage students to pursue emerging cyber security careers.

 It seeks to engage a select group of business, academics, professionals and secondary students to represent their area of expertise within STEM/iSTEM and cyber security to help mentor students and give them the benefit of a rich and varied knowledge base.